-MDDUS is not a listed company, but it aims to comply with the Association of Financial Mutuals’ UK Corporate Governance Code: an annotated version for mutual insurers.
+The Board is committed to a high standard of corporate governance.
+As one of the largest members of the Association of Financial Mutuals (AFM), MDDUS aims to comply with the Provisions and Principles of AFMs’ UK Corporate Governance Code: an annotated version for mutual insurers (September 2016).
 The MDDUS operates only within the UK and Channel Islands and complies with all relevant company law.

 The Act defines modern slavery as “slavery, servitude, and forced or compulsory labour” including “human trafficking”.
-The MDDUS has a firm belief that there is no circumstance where slavery, forced labour and human trafficking are acceptable in any form.
+The Board believes firmly that there are no circumstances in which it is acceptable to support and / or encourage slavery, forced labour and/or human trafficking.

 Internal risks and processes

-The professional-service nature of MDDUS business is considered to expose the company to a low level of risk in relation to the occurrence of slavery and human trafficking.
-Internal methods, in particular, our human resource procedures and pre-employment checks, help ensure that we comply with The Act.
-The MDDUS is committed to fair pay and no one working within the MDDUS earns less than the living wage.
-In 2017, following consultation with staff, the MDDUS began the process of increasing its health and wellbeing offerings to staff.
-The MDDUS therefore believes that the area of highest risk for the organisation is in its supply chain.
-The reputation of the MDDUS is built on trust and integrity and, as such, the MDDUS has particular expectations from staff members, industry partners and organisations with which it conducts business.
-The MDDUS selects and forms relationships with partners who demonstrate a compatible ethos and approach in recognising that people involved in any level of business process should be treated with dignity and respect.
+The professional-service nature of MDDUS’ business is considered to expose it to a low risk of the occurrence of slavery, forced labour and / or human trafficking.
+Internal controls help to ensure that MDDUS complies with the Act, in particular our human resource procedures and pre-employment checks.
+MDDUS is committed to fair pay and no one working within MDDUS earns less than the living wage.
+In 2017-18, following a consultation with staff, MDDUS began reviewing and implementing new health and wellbeing offerings to staff.

+MDDUS believes, therefore, that the area of highest risk to its compliance with the letter and spirit of the Act is its supply chain.
+The reputation of MDDUS is built on trust and integrity and, as such, MDDUS has particular expectations from staff, sector partners and other organisations with which it conducts business.
+MDDUS aims to form relationships only with partners and other organisations who recognise and demonstrate that people involved in any level of a business process should be treated with dignity and respect.

 Identification of risk in our supply chain

-The MDDUS has a varied supply chain which includes purchase of a range of products and services, including: professional services (legal and audit), office equipment and supplies, cleaning services, vehicle purchase, ICT and telecommunications, utilities, training & consultancy services, promotional items, catering and travel services.
+MDDUS has a varied supply chain, which includes the purchase of a range of products and services – for example, professional services (legal, audit and investment management), office equipment and supplies, cleaning services, ICT and telecommunications, utilities, training and consultancy services, promotional items, catering and travel services.

-This statement applies to MDDUS Group and all subsidiaries.
+This statement applies to the MDDUS Group, including its three wholly owned subsidiaries.